rear-self-steer-axle-on-an-LST

 How are conspicuity markings applied on curtainsiders?

 Curtainsiders typically use segmented or "dotted" markings rather than continuous strips.
-This allows the curtain fabric to move without damaging the reflective material, while still forming a consistent line that meets UNECE R104 placement principles.
+This allows the curtain fabric to move without damaging the reflective material while still forming a consistent outline along the vehicle.

 How often should conspicuity markings be inspected?

-Markings should be checked as part of routine walkaround and scheduled maintenance inspections.
-Operators should look for peeling edges, missing sections, contamination or reduced reflectivity, and replace any damaged areas with approved material.
+They should be checked during routine walkaround and scheduled maintenance inspections.
+Operators should look for missing sections, peeling edges, heavy contamination or damage that reduces reflectivity.

 Don-Bur (Bodies & Trailers) Ltd